Fifty Shades of Firewall

 DataSunrise Database Firewall functions in Reverse Proxy Mode with Transparent Mode on its way.
 DataSunrise Firewall is a Database Access Firewall and implements detailed auditing and filtering of requests to ensure the advanced level of control and database security.

 DataSunrise supports all major databases and data warehouses such as Oracle, Exadata, IBM DB2, IBM Netezza, MySQL, MariaDB, Greenplum, Amazon Aurora, Amazon Redshift, Microsoft SQL Server, Azure SQL, Teradata and more.
 You are welcome to download a free trial if would like to install on your premises.
 In case you are a cloud user and run your database on Amazon AWS or Microsoft Azure you can get it from AWS market place or Azure market place.

-In the upcoming post, dedicated to Web Application Firewalls (WAF) we are going to talk about why companies pay special attention to this technology, how it is different from traditional network firewalls, NGFWs (Next Generation Firewalls) and IPSs (Intrusion Prevention Systems).
+In the next post, dedicated to Web Application Firewalls (WAF) we are talking about why companies pay special attention to this technology and how it is different from traditional network firewalls, NGFWs (Next Generation Firewalls) and IPSs (Intrusion Prevention Systems).

 - Fifty Shades of Firewall

 - WAF.
 A Knight in Shining Armor